Tristan9497/RoutePlanning/README.md

 This work will be done during my bachelor thesis and hopefully will be improved and used by other people in the future

-As my thesis is finnished now this repository will remain largly unchanged.
+As my thesis is finished now this repository will remain largly unchanged.
 It contains two branches one for the Sourcecode and one for the full Documentation of the Thesis written in LaTeX